by Sherrie Wilkolaski

 Look out for current events relating to your book topic.
 If you’ve written about a sailing, for example, you should be looking for current events that are tied to that subject.
 Think outside of the box and use your story, you book and genre to connect yourself to a media story that is already in flight.
 Keep current on the media coverage and blogs that are talking about your subject matter, then make the move and jump into the discussion or reach out to the media to let them know you’re available for an interview!

 Watch out for future opportunities.
 Use Google Alerts to think ahead and be on the lookout for media queries for author interviews and PR opportunities.
 It is typical to find other authors, bloggers and media personalities posting via their own sites and social media networks for authors to interview for future articles, interviews, etc. It’s usually first come, first served so if you are positioning yourself as an expert in your field or genre, set-up Google Alerts to notify you.
 Examples: “vegan cookbook authors” or “healthcare experts”

 Local marketing and PR events.
 Using Google Alerts to get you better synced up with your local media and writers communities is a wonderful way to put yourself “in the know” and keep you out in front of the completion and giving you a greater chance to be called on as the local author expert.
 Use your key words and add your location to the alerts.
 Another way to use location is to help you find opportunities that tie to specific regions that you’re interested in marketing to.
-If you have a book written about Montana, but life in California, it makes sense to focus on both your local CA and Montana areas, for potential happenings.
-You can always call into a radio station for an interview from anywhere.
+If you have a book written about Montana, but live in California, it makes sense to focus on both your local CA and Montana areas for potential happenings.
+You can call into a radio station for an interview from anywhere.

 Do you use Google Alerts?
 Tell us about it…